 Refunds of student account charges are issued in accordance with the university policy outlined at http://policies.cua.edu/enrollment/refund/RefundStudentCharges.cfm.
 Students considering a withdrawal are encouraged to review the policy to ensure they understand the financial implications.
 Students utilizing financial aid are also encouraged to review the withdrawal policies of the Office of Student Financial Assistance.

 The Tuition Refund Plan (TRP) is a private insurance program of A.W.G.
 Dewar, Inc. that supplements the refund policy of The Catholic University of America.
-Those enrolled in the plan are assured a refund even though the University's own refund policy may have expired at the time of withdrawal.
+Those enrolled in the plan may be eligible for a refund even if the University's own refund policy may have expired at the time of withdrawal.

-Full-time undergraduate students (excluding those in the Metropolitan School of Professional Studies) will be auto-enrolled in the Tuition Refund Plan unless they opt-out by the add/drop deadline for the semester, as listed in the Academic Calendar.
-The opt-out link will be published here in mid-June.
-Other students may proactively enroll in the plan by visiting http://www.tuitionprotection.com/catholicu.
+Full-time undergraduate students (excluding those in the Metropolitan School of Professional Studies) will be auto-enrolled in the Tuition Refund Plan unless they opt-out by the add/drop deadline in the fall the semester, as listed in the Academic Calendar.
+Other students may proactively enroll in the plan by visiting https://www.tuitionprotection.com/catholicu.
 Student who do not opt-out by the deadline will be billed for the plan in both the fall and spring semesters with half of the annual premium being billed each semester.

 Students who are pre-billed for the plan and who successfully submit a waiver at the above website will see the Tuition Refund Insurance charge removed from their account within 48 hours of waiver submission.